-However, there are several specific things you can do to give your body some extra love when you or your family are feeling run down.
+In addition to eating right for your body, there are several specific things you can do to give your body some extra love when you, or your family, are feeling run down.

 Vitamin C is a vital nutrient.
 Vitamin C - also known as ascorbic acid - is important for fighting infections.
 It works as an antioxidant to protect our bodies from damage, is involved in the growth of our bones, tendons, ligaments and skin and helps us absorb other essential nutrients, such as iron, better.

 "Fresh fruits and vegetables are our best sources of vitamin C."

 Fresh fruits and vegetables are our best sources of vitamin C, which help to strengthen our immune system and keep our body healthy.
 Great food sources of vitamin C include berries, citrus, kiwi fruit, capsicum, and dark leafy green vegetables.

 I always try to support my health with nutrient-dense foods that provide me with energy.
 But when I feel like I’m a little bit run down or my immune system is compromised, I increase my vitamin C intake to get me through.